Lady Caroline Lamb: Marriage and family

-Lord Byron
+Relationship with Lord Byron

 From March to August 1812, Lady Caroline embarked on a well-publicised affair with Lord Byron.
-He was 24, she 26.
+He was 24, and she was 26.
 She spurned his attention on their first meeting, which was at a society event at Holland House.
-According to the memoirs of her friend Sydney, Lady Morgan, Lady Caroline claimed she coined the phrase "mad, bad, and dangerous to know" soon after meeting the poet.
+According to the memoirs of her friend Sydney, Lady Morgan, Lady Caroline claimed she coined the phrase "mad, bad, and dangerous to know" soon after she had met the poet.
 It became his lasting epitaph, but there is no contemporary evidence to prove that she coined the famous phrase at the time.
-She wrote him a fan letter; his response was to visit her because of her high social status, and then to pursue her passionately.
+She wrote him a fan letter.
+His response was to visit her because of her high social status and then to pursue her passionately.

 Lady Caroline and Lord Byron publicly decried each other as they privately pledged their love over the following months.
 Byron referred to Lamb as "Caro", which she adopted as her public nickname.
-After Byron broke things off, her husband took the disgraced and desolated Lady Caroline to Ireland.
-The distance did not cool Lady Caroline's interest in the poet; she and Byron corresponded constantly during her exile.
-When Lady Caroline returned to London in 1813, however, Byron made it clear he had no intention of restarting their relationship.
-This spurred increasingly public attempts to reunite with her former lover.
+After Byron ended the affair, her husband took Lady Caroline to Ireland.
+The distance did not cool Lady Caroline's interest in the poet, and she and Byron corresponded constantly during her exile.
+When Lady Caroline returned to London in 1813, however, Byron made it clear that he had no intention of restarting their relationship.
+That spurred increasingly-public attempts to reunite with her former lover.

 Matters came to a head at a ball in honour of the Duke of Wellington when Byron publicly insulted Lady Caroline, who responded by breaking a wine glass and trying to slash her wrists.
-She did not seriously injure herself and it is most unlikely that she had any suicidal intentions, but polite society was scandalised, and her mental stability was called into question.
+She did not seriously injure herself, and it is most unlikely that she had any suicidal intentions, but her reputation was damaged and her mental stability was questioned.
 Byron himself referred to it as a theatrical performance: "Lady Caroline performed the dagger scene" (a reference to Macbeth).

 Lady Caroline's obsession with Byron would define much of her later life, as well as influencing both her and Byron's works.
-They would write poems in the style of each other, about each other, and even embed overt messages to one another in their verse.
+They would write poems in the style of each other about each other and even embed overt messages to one another in their verse.
 After a thwarted visit to Byron's home, Lady Caroline wrote "Remember Me!" into the flyleaf of one of Byron's books.
 He responded with the hate poem: "Remember thee!
 Remember thee!; Till Lethe quench life's burning stream; Remorse and shame shall cling to thee, And haunt thee like a feverish dream!
 Remember thee!
 Ay, doubt it not.
 Thy husband too shall think of thee!
 By neither shalt thou be forgot, Thou false to him, thou fiend to me!"

-Her cousin Harriet (by then Lady Granville), with whom Lady Caroline's relationship had deteriorated after childhood, visited her in December 1816 and was so incredulous at her unrepentant behaviour that she ended her description of the visit in a letter to her sister with: "I mean my visits to be annual."
+Her cousin Harriet, now Lady Granville, with whom Lady Caroline's relationship had deteriorated after childhood, visited her in December 1816 and was so incredulous at her unrepentant behaviour that she ended her description of the visit in a letter to her sister, "I mean my visits to be annual".